chnyliu/CTFGNAS/README.md

 # CTFGNAS
-Add new file data and logs
+1. Add new file 'data' and 'logs'.

-run main.py
+2. Run main.py